 A series of audits were in place including monthly local audits and six-monthly unannounced visits.
-Audits carried out included a six monthly unannounced audit, risk management audit, fire safety, infection prevention and control (IPC), medication management audits and an annual review of quality and safety.
+Audits carried out included a six monthly unannounced audit, risk management audit, fire safety, medication management audits and an annual review of quality and safety.
 Residents, staff and family members were all consulted in the annual review.